DIY Backyard Putting Green

 Lightly moisten the rocks with a garden hose and run a plate compacter, lawn roller or gas-powered roller over them to make a smooth, flat base.
 Use a hand tamper to compact the rocks for a small putting green.

 Remove the crushed limestone from the places where the cups will go.
 Use a spade or shovel to make holes for the cups.
 Use the hand tamper to compact the rocks around the holes, being careful not to hit the edges of the cups.

 Smooth out any rocks that are sticking up with the backside of a lawn rake.
 Use sand to fill in small depressions or cracks between the rocks.
 Use a level to check that a 3-foot radius around each cup is smooth and flat.
 This will help the ball roll properly.

 Most synthetic turf is already sized, but if your manufacturer recommends it, unroll the turf and pre-shrink it by spraying it with a garden hose until it’s saturated.
 Let it dry for at least 24 hours.

 Follow the manufacturer’s directions for cutting and joining sections of the synthetic turf.
 If you’re connecting sections, make sure the nap runs the same way in all of them.

-Next, put the synthetic turf over the crushed stones and carefully cut out the shape and size of your design with a sharp utility knife.
+Next, put the synthetic turf, or artificial grass, over the crushed stones and carefully cut out the shape and size of your design with a sharp utility knife.